wso2-extensions/esb-connector-servicenow/src/test/INTEGRATION-TEST.md

 		iii).
 Then you will get an username and password for your instance with instance url.
 You can change your password by going to My Instance -> Instance Action -> Manage Instance Password.

- 7. Update the ServiceNow properties file at location "{SERVICENOW_CONNECTOR_HOME}/src/test/resources/artifacts/EI/connector/config" and esb-connector-servicenow.properties.
+ 7. Update the ServiceNow properties file at location "{SERVICENOW_CONNECTOR_HOME}/src/test/resources/artifacts/ESB/connector/config/servicenow.properties.

  8. Change line containing  <skip-test>true<skip-test> to <skip-test>false<skip-test> in main pom.xml.